Immigration to Australia: Politics and public debate

+In the 2025 Australian federal election campaign, housing affordability and its link to immigration were central points of contention between the Coalition leader Peter Dutton and Prime Minister Anthony Albanese.
+In 2025, the Coalition has pledged to reduce the annual permanent migration intake from the current level of 180,000 to 140,000.

+One of the perpetrators in the 2025 Bondi Beach shooting, Sajid Akram, was a 50-year-old Indian national and permanent resident of Australia who had immigrated on a student visa in 1998.
+The attack has prompted discussions regarding Australia's immigration framework and gun laws.
+Then-Coalition leader Sussan Ley officially delayed the release of the opposition's new migration policy until 2026, citing the need to protect social cohesion following the terrorist attack.

+In September 2026, immigration minister Tony Burke announced a new immigration policy, it dictates that the net overseas migration figure will come down from 292,000 to 245,000 and then 225,000 in 2027–28.
+The government would introduce stricter enforcement to deport those who have overstayed their visa by bringing in 100 new compliance officers and repurposing a former quarantine facility in Melbourne.
+Applicants for immigration with in-demand skills will be prioritised.

+Polling

-In 2019, a Lowy Institute poll found that 49% of Australians say that ‘the total number of migrants coming to Australia each year is too high’, while a minority said it is ‘too low’ (13%), representing a 10-point rise in opposition to immigration since 2014.
+In 2019, a Lowy Institute poll found that 49% of Australians say that 'the total number of migrants coming to Australia each year is too high', while a minority said it is 'too low' (13%), representing a 10-point rise in opposition to immigration since 2014.
 Despite this, Australia's foreign born population has continued to rise.

 A December 2023 survey conducted by the Australian Institute of Population Research at Monash University found that 74% of questioned voters preferred lower net migration from abroad.
 In 2024, the Scanlon Foundation's annual survey found that 49% of respondents said migration was too high.
 In 2025, data from the ABC Vote Compass showed that 49% of approximately 340,000 respondents wanted fewer immigrants coming to Australia, while 16% wanted more.